abcnorio/nspawn-aiml/Readme.md

 exit
 ```

 Next we add an entry on the host for the overall config of the container and start with entries for the network.
+Now work as `root` on the host.

 ```bash
 cat > /etc/systemd/nspawn/$VNAME.nspawn << EOF